mrdoob/three.js/threejs/lessons/threejs-responsive.md

 Now let's fix the blockiness.

-Canvas's have 2 sizes.
-One size is the size the canvas is displayed in the page.
+Canvas elements have 2 sizes.
+One size is the size the canvas is displayed on the page.
 That's what we set with CSS.
 The other size is the number of pixels in the canvas itself.
 This is no different than an image.
-For example we might have a 128x64 image and using css we might display as 400x200
+For example we might have a 128x64 pixel image and using css we might display as 400x200 pixels.

 ```
 <img src="some128x64image.jpg" style="width:400px; height:200px">
 ```

-A canvas's internal size, its resolution, is often called it's drawingbuffer size.
+A canvas's internal size, its resolution, is often called its drawingbuffer size.
 In three.js we can set the canvas's drawingbuffer size by calling `renderer.setSize`.
 What size should we pick?
 The most obvious answer is "the same size the canvas is displayed".
 Again, to do that we can look at the canvas's `clientWidth` and `clientHeight`